mlfoundations/evalchemy/dcft/dataset/README.md

 - Monitor the batch process until completion by checking the status of the batch every X seconds (default: 60 seconds)
 - Download and process the results
 - Save the reannotated dataset

+Alternatively, you can view batches and their progress (number of requests completed out of total) in your dashboard: https://platform.openai.com/batches/.

 ### Internals